evs-chris/sprunge/README.md

 With the usual grain of salt that comes with benchmarks, sprunge when run against the same sample 1,000 times with 5 runs averaged achieves 520.56 ops/s on Firefox and 590.59 ops/s on Chromium, which puts it at 3rd on Firefox and Chromium.
 It should also be noted that `JSON.parse` absolutely murders all of these parsing libraries, doing something like 6,300 ops/s on Firefox and 10,500 ops/s on Chromium, so you probably don't want to roll your own JSON parser unless you have a _good_ reason.
 The JSON grammar is a fairly simple, so performance from one library to the next will likely vary considerably from grammar to grammar.
 I'm also not sure how up to date the libraries in that benchmark are, so there could be significant perormance improvements in any or all of them.
 Some of the parser generators also have more than one mode, like PEG.js, which has a fast parsing mode and a smaller code mode.
 It looks like the fast parsing mode is about four times faster than the smaller code mode, and I have no idea which on is used in the benchmark.

 The primitive built-in parsers look for a certain character out of a string as a stopping point.
 The first run of sprunge just used `indexOf` which resulted in about 100% more overhead compared to what it does now, which is to sort the string of characters that serves as the haystack at parser creation and then uses an unrolled loop, a linear search, or a binary search within that string when matching, depending on the length of the string.
 It's a little funky, but ~250 ops/s is certainly something.
 The other unusual thing sprunge does is use a common `Failure` instance to indicate that a parser did not succeed.
 This single array instance prevents tons of allocations, as failure is more common than success when applying parsers.
 Detailed error messages are also off by default in sprunge, so if parsing fails, you only get a position within the input string at which parsing failed.
 With detailed error messages enabled, you also get an error message and possibly an array of further causes from something like applying alternates where every one of them failed.
 Individual parsers are responsible for propagating error information upward depending on the detailed errors flag.
-Some of the primitive string parsers also pre-allocate a single result array and simply swap out the values returning the same array.
-This is relatively safe, as combinators immediately pull out the parsed value and position, and a primitive string parser cannot appear in the callstack twice.
-The little bit of wackiness with failures and pre-allocated primitive returns in a further 50% performance improvement, most of which is lost by turning detailed errors on (365.65 ops/s on Chromium).
+The built-in parsers also allow a result array to be passed in, so that each parse attempt doesn't result in an allocation for a result.
+This allows the same result to be used for every parser, which also eliminates a ton of allocations.
+The little bit of wackiness with failures and pre-allocated results results in a further 50% performance improvement, most of which is lost by turning detailed errors on (365.65 ops/s on Chromium).

 All totaled, without the stuff mentioned in the previous paragraph, sprunge struggled to break 100 ops/s on Firefox and 180 ops/s on Chromium.
 Oddly, on my phone, a Galaxy s10+, sprunge manages 722.33 ops/s on Brave and 436.83 ops/s on mobile Firefox.
 I'm not sure if that's due to all the fluff running on my laptop, a Dell XPS 13 i7 9650 running linux, or particularly good optimizations in Samsung's Android spin and the mobile browsers.
 I also find it comforting that sprunge doesn't take a wild performance hit from running in a different js engine.